jjvanzon/Circular-Language-Spec/archive/2008-07-13-xx-command-as-an-aspect-brainstorm-texts.md

 ![](images/2008-07-13%20XX%20%20Command%20As%20A%20Aspect%20Brainstorm%20Texts.027.png)

-It does not display which specific values are read or what the read value is copied to.
-It does however express the type of parameter passing.
+It might not display which specific values are read or what the read value is copied to.
+It might however express the type of parameter passing.
 It is an abstract display, not an implicit display.
 < 2008-07-06 Any connection to or from a parameter is not really a statically present connection; it is an assignment, that is executed by the parent command on demand. >